 How to create a link to play a sound file in HTML

 Linking to a sound file using a href allows a browser to open and play an audio file if the viewer of your web page has properly configured their Internet browser.
 You can also use the <embed> tag or the newer <audio> tag to insert a sound file directly into a web page.

 <a href> tag

 <a href="https://www.computerhope.com/jargon/m/example.mp3">Play sound file</a>

 For all modern browsers, you can utilize the <audio> tag to have a usable media player as part of the web page to allow the visitor to play, stop, pause, and even download an audio file.

 <audio controls> <source src="https://www.computerhope.com/jargon/m/example.mp3" /> </audio>

 <embed src="https://www.computerhope.com/clouds.mid" align="baseline" border="0" width="145" height="60" autostart="false" loop="true">

-- See our sound definition for further information and related links on this term.
+- See our sound definition for further information and related links.